Rapptz/discord.py/docs/guide/topics/embeds.rst

         description="Clear with a high of 59 degrees Fahrenheit.", )

-That should look like this:
+That will look like this:

 .. image:: /images/guide/topics/embeds/field_weather_embed_1.png
     :scale: 38%